warmist/scripts/docs/hide-tutorials.rst

 - Popups displayed the first time you open the labor, burrows, justice, and other similar screens in a new fort

+Note that only unsolicited tutorial popups are hidden.
+If you directly request a tutorial page from the help, then it will still function normally.

 Usage
 -----